If you don’t know what it is, you may end up following something that leads you nowhere.

-There are several things that use this term.
+Several things use this term.
 For instance, law, physics, and engineering all use this term.
-We want to know about a specific deceptive illumination we find in spirituality.
+We want to know about a specific deceptive illumination that we find in spirituality.

-This deception starts with the misuse of our desire to explore.
+This deception starts with misusing our desire to explore.
 Every modern advancement results from our innate desire to explore things.
 We want to explore unknown things.
 This desire prompts us on our spiritual quest.

 What is the False Light in Spirituality?

-It is a teaching or teacher without substance.
+It is teaching or teacher without substance.
 It is a counterfeit for spiritual substance.
 A counterfeit leaves you empty and needing more.
 A counterfeit teacher makes promises but cannot deliver.
-A counterfeit teaching can never quench our natural desire to explore our own awareness, seek our own answers to the unknown.
+Counterfeit teaching can never quench our natural desire to explore our awareness, seek our answers to the unknown.
 A counterfeit distracts with contradictory messages that hide real intent to keep you a paying customer.